canonical/certification-docs/drafts/Self-Test_Guide-18.04.rst

    Certification Team will make the determination of what updates should be applied.

--  You should verify your SUT's version by typing ``lsb_release -a``.
-The result includes both the main release version (such as 16.04) and the point release version (such as 16.04.1, on the *Description* line).
-You can also check your kernel version by typing ``uname -r``.
-The kernel version changes with the Ubuntu release.
+-  You should verify your SUT's kernel version by typing ``uname -r``.

--  By default, MAAS provides a DHCP server, and the SUT should use it to obtain an IP address.
-If necessary for your environment, you may manually change these settings on the SUT to use a static IP address.
+   Ubuntu 16.04 GA ships with a 4.4.0-series kernel, while 16.04.2 uses a 4.8.0-series kernel.
+Note that, although updated kernels ship with most point-release versions, if you use the standard MAAS images, ``lsb_release -a`` will show that you have the latest point-release version even if you're using the GA kernel.
+It's the kernel version that's important for testing purposes, as elaborated on in `Appendix C - Testing Point Releases`_.

+-  If any network interfaces are not configured, you should configure them in ``/etc/network/interfaces`` and activate them with ``ifup``.

+-  If the SUT has more than one HDD, all but the first disk must be partitioned and mounted prior to testing.
+Partitions on those additional HDDs should preferably be a single partition that spans the entire disk and that uses the ext4 filesystem.

 -  A MAAS installation configured for certification testing should provision the SUT with the Server Test Suite and related packages.
 If you're using a more "generic" MAAS setup, you'll have to install the certification software yourself, as described in `Appendix A - Installing the Server Test Suite Manually`_.

--  If the SUT has more than one HDD, all but the first disk must be manually partitioned and mounted prior to testing.
-Partitions on those additional HDDs should preferably be a single partition that spans the entire disk and that uses the ext4 filesystem.

 Running the Certification Tests
 ===============================